-The total cost of the project should be net of VAT and/or other taxes.
+&lt;sup>2 The total cost of the project should be net of VAT and/or other taxes.
 Should this not be the case, the amount of VAT and the reasons why it should be considered eligible should be clearly indicated.

 The longer execution deadline is due to the following: Activity 1.1: EFSE is based on a 10 year mandate until 2015, date by which funds will be transferred to beneficiaries based on verification of administrative capacities to assume ownership and management of funds; Activity 1.2 and 1.3: these are new funds to be set up, which will require identifying the financial intermediaries, signing loan agreements and predisposing an adequate investment monitoring system.
-2015 is thus the minimum executing period, even in case of short final investments (e.g. 1 year).
+Activities 1.4 and 1.5 are also new and the grants will be used on a revolving fund basis.
+As such these activities are long-term and will have a higher impact if utilised over a longer period,